List of Southern California transit agencies: Arvin Transit

 Arvin Transit is the local transit operator for the city of Arvin, and also offers service to Tejon Ranch and downtown Bakersfield.

 California City Transit

 California City transit is a general purpose Dial-a-Ride operator within the city of California City.

 Golden Empire Transit

 Golden Empire Transit is the main transit operator within the city of Bakersfield.

 Kern Transit

 Kern Transit is the primary rural transit operator in Kern County.
 Kern Transit coordinates with Eastern Sierra Transit in Lancaster and Inyokern.

 Ridgecrest Transit

 Ridgecrest Transit, also known as Ridgerunner, is the city of Ridgecrest's local transit system.
 Ridgecrest Transit operates five fixed routes and one lifeline route to Randsburg and Johannesburg on Fridays.
 Ridgecrest Transit passengers are able to transfer to Eastern Sierra Transit in Inyokern and Kern Transit at city hall.

 Taft Area Transit

 The city of Taft operates Taft Area Transit, providing service to Maricopa.

 Los Angeles County Transit Agencies

-All transit agencies in Los Angeles County are administered by LACMTA, which allocates funding to the local agencies.
+All transit agencies in Los Angeles County receive funding from LA Metro.